Dhoven23/ReX/README.md

     a) Ergotic Models, what de heck is dat?

     >>> An Ergotic system is one with chaotic behavior.
 Like weather, or N body orbital mechanics.
 Definitionally, ergodicity is the measurement of how much effect difference in initial conditions has on trajectory.
 A gun isn't ergodic, a degree difference in initial firing angle results in a small and consistent deviation for the entire trajectory. however, for an ergodic system, a infinitesimal difference in initial conditions yields unpredictable difference in outcome.
 However, this is not random, like a stochastic system (throwing a die), rather there is an 'attractor' a pattern of solutions that 'pulls' initial conditions onto itself.
 A spiral galaxy is the finite time attractor to a self gravitating disc with initial angular momentum.
 Every solution is different, but you will always recogize what you are seeing as a galaxy.
-The world around you is built from attractors. you can always recognize what you are seeing, but no two solutions are exactly alike.
+The world around you is built from attractors. you can always recognize what you are seeing, but no two solutions are exactly alike. our network will have solutions that have similarity, but local differences. these are the attractors of which i speak.

     b) How does a single node acting as an attractor benefit us over using an over cnn to find a solution relative to all nodes?

+    >>> I did not suggest this, rather that having each node respnd to the system with defined behavior would automatically construct a neural network. if we get the rules right, it will converge on the best solution.

     c) Are we pinging recursively, or just pinging a simple list of all adjacent nodes and sticking to a radius = 1 per node simulation

+    >>> the pinging is to establish local distance, we ping nodes more frequently if they show as changing.

     d) N > 2 sounds to me like a regression problem, but I'll probe your thinking with this: